stakewise/helm-charts/charts/operator/README.md

 ## How to

-1. Choose what type of eth1 node (options: [geth](https://github.com/stakewise/helm-charts/tree/main/geth) / [openethereum](https://github.com/stakewise/helm-charts/tree/main/openethereum))  will be used as primary and deploy it with at least 3 replicas, deploy the second type of eth1 node with 1 replica as hot reserve.
+1. Choose what type of eth1 node (options: [geth](https://github.com/stakewise/helm-charts/tree/main/charts/geth) / [erigon](https://github.com/stakewise/helm-charts/tree/main/charts/erigon))  will be used as primary and deploy it with at least 3 replicas, deploy the second type of eth1 node with 1 replica as hot reserve (if needed, otherwise have on hand one of the  alchemy/infura/quicknode eth1 node).
 Configuration tips:
   * Configure [anti-affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) so that the pods are distributed across different nodes.
   * Set `networkID` (options: `mainnet`, `prater`).
 2. Wait until all eth1 nodes fully synced.
-Choose what type of eth2 node (options: [prysm](https://github.com/stakewise/helm-charts/tree/main/prysm) / [lighthouse](https://github.com/stakewise/helm-charts/tree/main/lighthouse))  will be used as primary and deploy it with at least 3 replicas, deploy the second type of eth2 node with 1 replica as hot reserve.
+Choose what type of eth2 node (options: [prysm](https://github.com/stakewise/helm-charts/tree/main/charts/prysm) / [lighthouse](https://github.com/stakewise/helm-charts/tree/main/charts/lighthouse))  will be used as primary and deploy it with at least 3 replicas, deploy the second type of eth2 node with 1 replica as hot reserve.
 Configuration tips:
   * Configure [anti-affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) so that the pods are distributed across different nodes.
   * Set `networkID` (options: `mainnet`, `prater`).
   * Set `eth1Endpoint` to the main eth1 node address (e.g. `http://geth:8545`)